 PRISM is the main tool used in the reserve requirement study and CETO analysis.
 GEBGE can be used to verify certain modeling parameters such as the system parameters and overall model integrity.
-Both MARS and GEBGE play a role in performing some related analysis.
+Both MARS and GEBGE, alongside other LOLE tools developed by PJM, play a role in performing some related analysis.